Juan Ponce de Leon - The First European to Reach the USA

 Arrival in the Americas

 After the re-conquest of Spain in 1492, the chance of a military expedition in Spain ended for Juan Ponce.
-Then, he decided to go abroad to test his luck along with other people of that time.
-He joined Christopher Columbus for his second voyage to the new world in 1493 along with 1200 men.
+Therefore, he decided to go abroad to test his luck.
+He joined Christopher Columbus for his second voyage to the New World in 1493, along with 1200 men.
 After visiting several islands, their fleet reached the final destination of the Caribbean island of Hispaniola (now the Dominican Republic and Haiti).

-The Tainos (indigenous people of Hispaniola and other Caribbean areas) were very rebellious, and Juan was given the responsibility to maintain peace in the region in 1504.
+The Tainos (indigenous people of Hispaniola and other Caribbean areas) were very rebellious, and Juan received orders in 1504 to maintain peace in the region.
 He did so after a massacre in Higuey (easternmost Hispaniola).
-After this achievement, he was later appointed as the frontier Governor of this newly-conquered province.
+After this achievement, he was later appointed the frontier Governor of this newly conquered province.

 In 1508, he took an expedition to modern-day Puerto Rico with the permission of the Spanish king to find gold.
 The mission was quite successful, but he had to return after a few months with his companions due to a shortage of food and other commodities.
 Later in 1509, Ponce was appointed governor of San Juan Bautista (now the capital of Puerto Rico).
-He continued his efforts of gold exploration in this area.
-In 1511, Juan Ponce was replaced by Juan Ceron as governor after a long political and legal battle by Diego Colon (son of Christopher Columbus), who was made Viceroy of the Spanish West Indies on the orders of a court in July 1509.
+He continued his efforts to explore gold in this area.
+In 1511, Juan Ceron replaced Juan Ponce as governor after a long political and legal battle with Diego Colon (son of Christopher Columbus).
+He was made Viceroy of the Spanish West Indies on the orders of a court in July 1509.

 Discovery of Florida